whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## WIFI Replacement

-1. Replace your card wifi with DW1560 (Or other if you can find better one, although I doubt there's one any better in terms of stability)
+1. Replace your card wifi with DW1560 (Or other if you can find better one, although I doubt there's one any better in terms of stability.
+If you like adventures, try DW1820A and follow the guides in OSXLatitude: 1. https://osxlatitude.com/forums/topic/11322-broadcom-bcm4350-cards-under-high-sierramojave/ 2. https://osxlatitude.com/forums/topic/11540-dw1820a-for-7490-help/ pages 3 to 5)
 2. Change the bootflag so you can specify your region.
 The default is brcmfx-country=#a
 3. Optional: Copy /kexts/other/additional/LiluFriend.kext (or create your own LiluFriend) to /L*/E* and rebuild cache
 4. Reboot

-## Set Bluetoth port as internal
+## Set Bluetooth port as internal

 1. Make sure USB injection kexts or SSDT-UIA.aml are not loaded
 2. Download Hackintool by headkaze http://headsoft.com.au/download/mac/Hackintool.zip